 Diversity of perspectives and audiences

 The NORRAG blog seeks to represent the diversity of voices and views about the range of education issues that are of relevance to its Members.
 Blog posts are meant to be read by the diversity of members who form NORRAG – a network of policy-makers, engaged citizens, academics, staff from international organizations and parents and students.
-Writing for all, jargon free and in conversational English is essential, as is ensuring your post is relevant for a diverse audience.
+Writing for all, jargon free and in conversational language is essential, as is ensuring your post is relevant for a diverse audience.
 Posts that address niche or specific topics are great, but should try to connect the specificity to broader debates and themes.
 Authors are encouraged to close with a question or position from which to generate further discussion from the NORRAG Community.

 Tone: personal and respectful